i502Club/OS_Square/readme.md

 It's expected that the DNN 10 update will also include an upgrade to it's Newtonsoft.Json dependency and at that point we should be able to simplify the install.
-In the meantime ***DNN upgrades will overwrite the config changes that
-OS_Square needs in order to work*** which requires re-installing/repairing the OS_Square module or your payments will fail.
-This is unavoidable until the dependency incompatabilities are resolved.